hex0punk/wally/README.md

 $ wally map -p ./... --ssa -vvv -f "github.com/hashicorp/" --max-paths 50
 ```

+Additionally, there may be cases where a module cannot be found for a given function match e.g., in the case the function belongs to the standard library).
+By setting a filter using `-f <filter>` and keeping `module-only` set to `true`, wally will first default to filtering by the module strings and use the specified filter string whenever it cannot detect a module for a function match.

 Where `-f` defines a filter for the call stack search function.

 #### Using an empty filter with `--module-only=false`